sreenivasanac/constella/agentic_development_docs/project_design_plan/v1_implementation_prompt.md

 - Run the full test suite (and any linters already configured) before delivery; address failures.

 ## Output Expectations
 - Provide source code, tests, and any generated artifacts within the repository.
-No README or external documentation updates unless explicitly requested.
 - Summarize implementation results succinctly - writing to markdown file in the path @agentic_development_docs/agent_communication_docs , after completion, highlighting tests executed and their outcomes.